-Browse to any page in the navigation.
+You need to have both the designers and writers sites deployed on a web server to see this in action.
+Once deployed, browse to any page in the navigation.
 Then go to the Custom Menu and select the Writers site.
 You'll go to the exact same page but on the Writers site.